 Let the bars cool on a cooling rack for a least an hour.
 Then transfer to the refrigerator and let cool at least 3 hours before serving.
 You can make this up to three days in advance and just leave covered in the refrigerator until ready to slice.

-Lastly, serve with a dollop of whipped cream on top and sprinkle with nutmeg or cinnamon if desired.
+- Top with a dollop of whipped cream and a sprinkle of nutmeg right before serving.

 If you are looking for more delicious and simple desserts to bake this holiday season, be sure to check out some of these fan favorites: